September 21, 2015

 Modern thermostats are far more accurate than their older counterparts.
 They’re also more durable because their electrical contacts are held behind glass.

 Your HVAC system isn’t as complicated as you might think.
-It’s simply a combination of a furnace and and air conditioning system.
+It’s simply a combination of a furnace and air-conditioning system.
 Your thermostat is the brain that controls the way it works.

 If you’re thinking about installing a new system within your home, make sure you do your research first.
 Get quotes from multiple companies and make sure an expert visits your home to inspect the premises.
 The type of home and the layout of it will influence how much you pay for it.